 Kyoto.
 Morning excursion to Uji, the location of the last few chapters of The Tale of Genji.
 The Byodo-in temple was a villa made into a temple by Fujiwara no Yorimichi (of the Heian period power-holding family) in 1052.
 Its Phoenix Hall appears to spread its wings in front of the lake.
 Visit traditional crafts studios.

 Osaka to London.
 The tour ends after breakfast.
-There is a transfer to the airport in time for the recommended flight from Osaka, Kansai International Airport to London Heathrow.
+(Flights to London are not included – there is an airport transfer in time for the recommended direct flight back to London, via Helsinki –see Practicalities)

-Flights from London to Tokyo and Osaka to London are not included in the price of the tour.
-We will send the recommended flight options from London with your booking confirmation, which will be available to book in June 2020.
-You can either make your own reservation or we can book on your behalf.
-The cost of a World Traveller (economy) seat at the time of going to press is c. £725.
+International flights from London to Tokyo and from Osaka to London are not included in the price of the tour.
+We will send recommended flight options from London with your booking confirmation.
+The cost of a World Traveller (economy) seat with British Airways at the time of going to press is c. £850.

 We provide airport transfers to meet the recommended return flights from London.
 For those not taking the recommended flights, airport transfers can be arranged for an additional cost.

 It is possible to arrange additional nights at the hotels before or after the tour.
 Please contact us if you are interested.
-The night of 19th April 2020 or 9th May 2021 is included in the price of the tour to allow for early check-in on Day 1.
+The night of 7th May 2022 is included in the price of the tour to allow for early check-in on Day 1.

 A good level of fitness is essential.
 Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 You may be on your feet for lengthy stretches of time.
 Uneven ground and irregular paving are standard.
 Average distance by coach per day: 38 miles.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.